The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 3. Is Acrylic Yarn A Good Choice For Summer Clothes?

-Unlike natural fibres, acrylic yarns are mass produced quickly and easily, and at a very low cost.
+Unlike natural fibres, acrylic yarns are mass-produced quickly and easily, and at a very low cost.
 This makes them great budget yarns.

 4. Opt For Open Lacy Stitch Patterns For Your Summer Clothes

-You can easily achieve this by choosing open and lacy stitches combined with larger crochet hook or knitting needles than the yarn label calls for.
+You can easily achieve this by choosing open and lacy stitches combined with a larger crochet hook or knitting needles than the yarn label calls for.

 This type of fabric will allow air to flow freely through, keeping you cool in warmer weather.
+Think open-air shawls, summer shawls, sun hat, summer baby blankets, and other summer knits.

 Crochet Gauge Basics 101 Course